PySimpleGUI/DocsCleanup/5_call_reference.md

 ## Function Reference

-These are the functions available for you to call
+These are the functions available for you to call.

 ## Multi-window Interface